 What is the recommended interval when alternating Tylenol and Ibuprofen for kids?

-The recommended interval is to give one medication, then wait 3 to 4 hours before giving the other.
-For example, if Tylenol is given at 8 AM, Ibuprofen can be given around 11 AM or noon.
+A common example is to give one medication, then wait roughly 3 to 4 hours before giving the other.
+For example, if Tylenol is given at 8 AM, ibuprofen might be given around 11 AM or noon if needed.

 Why is alternating Tylenol and Ibuprofen for kids beneficial?